 - Melted Butter- To add just a little fat to the pancakes and make them tender.
 To make these dairy free, use vegetable oil, coconut oil, or your favorite neutral oil along with a non-dairy milk.

-- Preheat a skillet or a non-stick pan over medium low heat and melt 1 tablespoon of butter onto the griddle.
+- Preheat a skillet or griddle over medium heat and melt 1 tablespoon of butter.
+This will ensure the pancakes do not stick to the griddle.

-- Pour a ½ cup of batter onto the hot griddle.
-If you want smaller pancakes, use ¼ cup or an ice cream scoop.
-Allow the pancakes to cook for 2-3 minutes on the first side.
-When you see air bubbles coming up through the pancake and the edges start to look dry, you are ready to flip the pancakes.
+- Pour a ยฝ cup batter onto the hot griddle for big pancakes and ยผ cup for smaller pancakes.
+Cook the pancakes for 2-3 minutes on the first side.
+When you see air bubbles coming up through the pancake and the edges start to look dry, flip the pancakes.

 - Add some spices!
 Add a teaspoon of cinnamon, vanilla extract, or pumpkin spice seasoning to kick up the flavor!